The "handedness" of language: Directional symmetry breaking of sign usage in words: Supplementary Information

 For corroboration of our results obtained by analyzing the above dataset, we have also used statistics of sequence position-specific distributions of letter usage frequencies in a list of 97565 distinct words of the English language compiled from \textit{Google books Ngram} data (English Version 20120701, in \textit{http://storage.googleapis.com/ books/ngrams/books/datasetsv2.html}) by Peter Norvig and made freely available for public access (\textit{http://norvig .com/tsv/ngrams-all.tsv.zip}, accessed: 22nd June 2015) \cite{Norvig2013}.
 Only those words are used which occur with a frequency of more than $100,000$ in the corpus of books scanned by Google.
-Note that, unlike the other data used by us, the frequencies of the different N-grams are weighted by the number of occurrences of each word in the corpus.
 Details of the procedure used for compiling the N-gram frequency statistics are given in \textit{http://norvig.com /mayzner.html} (accessed: 22nd June 2015).
+Note that, there are some differences in the relative frequency of occurrence of the different letters in the two databases.
+This is because, unlike in the preceding case where the occurrence probabilities are computed from a database comprising unique words, the Google 1-gram distributions are computed from corpora of books containing multiple occurrences of the same word.
+The frequencies of each letter is thus weighted by the occurrence frequencies in the corpus of different words (whose distribution follow Zipf's law) containing that letter.
+However, despite these differences in details, the inequality of sign usage at the right terminal positions is visibly higher than that in the left terminal positions (Fig~\ref{figs1}).

+To ensure that our results are not an artifact of commonly used affixes (e.g., prefixes like {\em de-} or {\em un-} and suffixes like {\em -ed} or {\em -ly}) in English, we have also used the list of 850 words proposed by C. K. Ogden~\cite{Ogden1930} as the core words of Basic English, a simplified subset of regular English.
+This word list is widely used as the beginner's vocabulary for the teaching of English as a second language.
+It comprises only word roots, which for regular use are extended with different affixes.
+We have used the 848 words comprising two or more letters (i.e., omitting the single character words {\em a} and {\em i} from the Ogden list), which range in length between 2 and 14, the average length being 5.2.

+In addition to these three data sets, we have tested several others of varying sizes including a lemmatised list of frequently used words from the British National Corpus~\cite{Kilgarriff1997}, lemma being the canonical form of a word chosen to represent all the forms having the same meaning.
+All of these data sets exhibit similar left-right asymmetry as the above.

 {\bf Finnish:} We have used a list of the 10000 most commonly used words (all of which use two or more letters) in the Finnish language, belonging to the Finnic branch of the Uralic language family.
 The data, obtained from the \textit{Wikiverb} website, has been collected from newsgroup discussions, press and modern literature (\textit{http://wiki.verbix.com/Documents/WordfrequencyFi}, accessed: 24th June 2015).
 The signary used has 25 distinct signs - i.e., all vowels and consonants of the modern Latin alphabet excepting ``q'',``x'' and ``w'', along with two additional vowels ``\"{a}'' and ``\"{o}''.
 The words vary in length from 2 to 25 letters, the average being 7.81.